 Defrost short-crust pastry in fridge and place one sheet of pastry into your pie dish.
 Depending on the size of your pie dish, you may need to use a second sheet and join them together by pressing the pastry together in the middle.
 Trim off any excess pastry, ensuring the pastry covers the base and sides of your dish.

 Preheat oven to 375 F for a convection oven; 400 F for a conventional oven.

 Sprinkle one teaspoon of cinnamon over the base of the pastry in the dish.

 Slice apples thinly.
 This will cut down on cooking time and ensure your pie cooks evenly.
-Mix apples in a bowl with sugar, butter, 1 teaspoon of cinnamon, and cornstarch.
+Mix apples in a bowl with sugar, butter, 1 teaspoon of cinnamon, water, and cornstarch.